 - Encourage them to use statements like these:

 - I liked it when you…

 - I'd like to hear more about how you…

-- After your pupils complete their second challenge, they’ll be provided with an open-ended prompt for improving their models.
+- After your students complete their second challenge, they’ll be provided with an open-ended prompt for improving their models.

-There are no specific building instructions for this challenge.
+There aren't any building instructions for this challenge.

 Simplify this lesson by:

 - Shortening the lesson to only include the first challenge.